Glassonby: History

+Glassonby was historically part of the ancient parish of Addingham in the county of Cumberland.
+The parish was divided into four townships: Gamblesby, Glassonby, Hunsonby and Winskill and Little Salkeld.
+The original village of Addingham and its parish church stood on the eastern bank of the River Eden, in the north-western corner of the Glassonby township.
+Addingham village appears to have been abandoned sometime between the 14th and 16th centuries, and the old parish church and its graveyard were gradually washed away by the changing course of the river.
+A new church, dedicated to St Michael, was built just south of Glassonby village in the early 16th century to replace the former church.

+Each of the four townships in Addingham parish, including Glassonby, were made civil parishes in 1866.
+The parish of Glassonby subsequently absorbed Gamblesby in 1934.
+Although Addingham village has long since been abandoned, the ecclesiastical parish retains the name of Addingham.

 Glassonby stone circle

 The Glassonby stone circle (actually a kerbed cairn) is at OS reference NY57293934 on private land.
 An oval cairn is surrounded by a ring of kerb stones (30 stones in all, although some have been taken away and others added from field clearance over the years).
 Two of the stones had markings in the form of concentric rings or spirals and semi-ovoids.
 The stones were not set in sockets, but were supported by the cairn material.
 A cist was found inside the circle, which had been robbed, as well a transparent blue glass, probably a later votive offering.
 Outside the circle, burnt bones and an inverted collared urn were found.
 The bones were the remains of a man; a second cremation, without an urn, was possibly that of a woman.
 There are ditch marks that suggest there was a ring ditch, the terminus of a cursus.
 This, and the markings suggest a link to the Long Meg complex to the south-west, and to the Old Parks circle to the north-east.